workhorsy/comic_book_reader/README.md

 	being used for input.

 # Bugs:
+* all blobs are hard coded as 'image/jpeg'
 * If the first page is short, all the following pages get their bottom chopped off.
 * cant touch scroll the page selector (chrome)
 * touch scrolling all the way to the bottom does not work (firefox win 8)